In This Article

-Most people ignore the ceilings in their interior design and fail to test their exceptional influence on room aesthetics.
+Most people ignore the details of false ceiling types in their interior design and fail to test their exceptional influence on room aesthetics.
 But is it just the appearance that is affected by a false ceiling?
-No, all false ceilings types provide thermal, moisture and sound insulation as well, apart from just regulating air, hiding wires, saving energy and providing fire-safety benefits.
+No, all false ceiling types provide thermal, moisture and sound insulation as well, apart from just regulating air, hiding wires, saving energy and providing fire-safety benefits.

 Let’s find out everything there is to know about different false ceiling types and answer some frequently asked questions about them.

-A false ceiling, also called a “dropped ceiling,” is like a second ceiling hung below the real one.
+A false ceiling, also called a “dropped ceiling,” is a second ceiling hung below the real one.
 It’s usually attached to a frame made of wood or metal.
 This creates the illusion of a lower ceiling, and sometimes you can even see parts of the original ceiling peeking through.
 It improves appearance and provides thermal insulation, fire safety and energy conservation.
-And the best part?
-You can have one in any home, no matter how big or small!
+And the best part – you can have one in any home, no matter how big or small!

 Types of false ceilings by design

 A peripheral false ceiling is a type of suspended ceiling design where the new ceiling is installed only around the edges of the room, leaving the centre open.
-These are economical options when you want to do strategic lighting and hide the wires that hang after redoing the electrical layout.
-Typically made from gypsum board, PVC panels, or metal tiles, the depth of its drop-down can vary depending on the desired effect and available space.
+These are economical options when you want to do strategic lighting and hide the wires that stick out after redoing the electrical layout.
+Typically made from gypsum board, PVC panels or metal tiles, the depth of its drop-down can vary depending on the desired effect and available space.

 Made of: Gypsum board, PVC panels

-False ceiling types #2: Island false ceiling or double layer false ceiling
+False ceiling type #2: Island false ceiling or double layer false ceiling

 Imagine a “floating island” hanging below the regular ceiling in a room.
 That’s essentially what an island or suspended false ceiling is!
 Unlike a full false ceiling that covers the entire space, an island ceiling focuses on specific areas.
-This kind of ceiling makes the walls appear taller than they actually are, and thereby gives a rendition of high ceilings.
-It also provides heat and sound insulation and thus, conserves energy in your home.
+This kind of ceiling makes the walls appear taller than they actually are, and thereby gives a rendition of a high ceiling.
+It also provides heat and sound insulation, thereby conserving energy in your home.

-False ceiling types #3: Single-layered geometric false ceiling
+False ceiling type #3: Single-layered geometric false ceiling

 Made of: Gypsum boards